-More importantly though, I realised through my studies in anthropology, and my experience of being a student at the University of Bristol, that I am passionate about people.
-Archaeology and anthropology go so well together because together they attempt to tell the story of humanity, past and present.
+More importantly, though, I realised through my studies in anthropology, and my experience of being a student at the University of Bristol, that I am passionate about people.
+Archaeology and anthropology go so well together because they both attempt to tell the story of humanity, past and present, in different ways.
 I love to meet new people and learn about their hopes, interests, passions, and faiths.
 I was determined to work in industries that allowed me to spend time with people from all walks of life.

 As I also love to write, I decided to qualify as a journalist.
 I moved to Bournemouth after graduating with a First degree and completed an NCTJ-accredited magazine journalism course at the Bournemouth Echo.
-I then spent 6 months interning at Current Archaeology and The Travel Magazine, which is based in the South of France.
+I then spent 6 months interning at Current Archaeology and The Travel Magazine, where I was based in the South of France with the then Marketing Director, Martino.
 Living and working abroad in Antibes was a fantastic experience, and something I hope to do again in the future.

 Given that I couldn’t live off unpaid internships for long, I packed my bags for London and got myself a job at an executive search firm.
 Though not my dream job at a travel publication, I was able to speak with people from all corners of the globe and gain some much-needed commercial experience.
 I lasted almost four years at the same headhunting company, something I am very proud of given the average recruiter lasts 7 months in their first job.

-Despite my relative success in executive search (I was promoted three times in three years), I knew my future wasn’t in recruitment.
+Despite my success in executive search, I knew my future wasn’t in recruitment.
 I had never stopped writing, and I was determined to forge a career in travel journalism.
-So I started my own business in May 2017, Lucy Woods Travel, and am excited for what the future holds.
+So I started my own business in May 2017, Lucy Woods Travels.

 I spent three years from winter 2013 volunteering for The Global Heritage Fund, a fantastic charity helping to preserve and protect archaeological sites and getting local communities involved.
 I also helped to establish a charity partner, Tomorrow’s People, at my headhunting firm in Spring 2017, something that had been missing in our business for far too long.